Image via Pexels

 Have grace on yourself.

 Caregiving is different for each person.
 Have compassion with yourself, and don’t expect it to go perfectly because it won’t.
-The important thing is that you remember what you are trying to do by caring for your loved one the best you can, and remember to forgive yourself when you make mistakes.
+The important thing is that you remember what you are trying to do by caring for your loved one to the best of your ability, and remember to forgive yourself when you make mistakes.
 Caregiving is tedious, unrelenting, and exhausting, not to mention lonely.
 Take it easy on yourself.

 Interrogate your thoughts.